Wouter-VDP/nuecc_python/README.md

 This is fully automated by running the data to simulation plots first.
 In this step, requests will be added to the dictionary that keeps track of the detector variations.
 Now, run the cell in [NuePlots_DetSys.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NuePlots_DetSys.ipynb) that calls `detvar.get_syt_var` for every combination.
 This will calculate the detecotr variations for all the plots we want to make and update the dictionary file accordingly.
 Finally, rerun the data to simulation comparison plots.
 THhe dictionary should not contain the detector variations and they will be included in the plots.

+# Done

+You made it to the end of this tutorial!
+As I started with, feel free to contact me in case of questions.
+You might have noticed that I did not discuss the file [NuePlots_StatisticalAnalisys.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NuePlots_StatisticalAnalisys.ipynb).
+This file is yours, and serves as a playground to use the framework to perform cross-section or signal strength measurements.

+All the best,
+Wouter